 |

-was purchased by the US Army for trials and evaluation, however it
+was evaluated by the US Army, however it

 1970 by the Military Armament Corporation (MAC).
 In 1976 the MAC

-went bust and production rights of the Ingram SMG were transferred
+went bust and production rights for this weapon were transferred

-to RPB Industries Inc. Later is was also manufactured by some other
+to RPB Industries Inc. Later this submachine gun was also manufactured by some other

 companies.
-Ingrams were exported to Chile, Yugoslavia and some other
+Ingram's submachine guns were exported to Chile, Yugoslavia and some other

 Asian and South American countries.
-Copies of this SMG were
+Copies of this weapon were

 This